kngpvrk/BP1-SeismicWavePropagation/README.md

 $$

-2. **Force Balance**: In a two dimensional continuum, addressing changes in the x and y directions, the force balance is given as:
+2. **Force Balance**: In a two-dimensional continuum, addressing changes in the x and y directions, the force balance is given as:

 $$
 \begin{aligned}